jcnichols22/Homelab/README.md

 - Add more redundancy to the network
 - Log management with Loki or Graylog
 - Expand automation with Ansible, Terraform, GitHub Actions, and NixOS
-- Upgrade media server to 128GB RAM and increase storage to 10TB
+- Upgrade media server memory and increase storage to minimum 40TB (4 x 10TB HDDs)
 - Upgrade PVE and PVE1 to 64GB RAM
   <br>
   <br>